TheSteeNos/MM-201-W44/Battleship/readme.md

 1. **Window Resizing Option:** Instead of exiting when the console window is too small, offer players the option to resize to an optimal resolution.
 2. **Animated Splash Screen:** Add animations to the splash screen to make the game feel more dynamic.
-3. **Player vs. Computer Mode:** Extend gameplay to include a player-versus-computer option.
+3. **Player vs. Computer Mode:** Extend game-play to include a player-versus-computer option.

 **Things to ponder:**
 - *Why isn’t the map layout centered?*